Mouly19/Mouly19/README.md

 # Hi there, I'm Mouly Sikdar 👋

-## 👨‍💻 About Me
+## 👩🏻‍💻 About Me
 - 🌱 Focused on backend development and system design
 - 💡 Constantly learning new technologies and frameworks
 - 🧠 Interested in algorithms, problem-solving & clean coding
+- 🎯 Goal: To contribute to open-source projects and build products that solve real-world problems.
+- 💬 Ask me about: Java, Python, Backend architecture, or why I love Clean Coding.

 ---